Nesttun–Os Line

-The Nesttun–Os Line (Nesttun–Osbanen) was a narrow gauge railway between Nesttun, now part of Bergen, and the community of Osøyro in Os municipality, Norway.
-As the first private railway in Norway, it opened 1 June 1894, designed to connect Os to the Voss Line, allowing for passenger and freight transport to Bergen and Voss.
+The Nesttun–Os Line (Nesttun–Osbanen) was a narrow gauge railway between Nesttun (now in Bergen Municipality) and the community of Osøyro (now in Bjørnafjorden Municipality), Norway.
+As the first private railway in Norway, it opened 1 June 1894, designed to connect Os to the Voss Line, allowing for passenger and freight transport to Bergen and Vossevangen.
 Despite a boom caused by World War I, the railway was eventually driven out of business by competition from road transport, which provided faster service.
 On 2 September 1935, it became the first Norwegian railway to close, and most of the railway was dismantled the following year.

 Today, only short stretches of the railway and a few stations survive.
 Much of the former railway line is used as a bicycle path (rail trail), which makes revival of the Nesttun–Os Railway as a heritage railway very difficult.
 However, a 40 m railway stretch remains at Stend Station, the only unaltered remaining station, upon which a diesel locomotive and a passenger car are placed.
 The station building itself has been restored and is used as a museum.